-1 John 3:1 How great is the love the Father has lavished on us, that we because it knew him not. should be called children of God!
+1 John 3:1 How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 The reason the world does not know us is that it did not know him.